Observability

 Tracing is the practice of recording the life cycle of an object.
 An example of tracing is recording the different stages of a CI pipeline (e.g. start/finish times of each job stage, stages passed/failed).

 Currently, WATcloud does not have a tracing system in place.
-You can following along this internal issue (opens in a new tab) for updates on the status of our tracing infrastructure.
+You can follow this internal issue for updates on the status of our tracing infrastructure.

 Footnotes